 Retirement often brings a new chapter in life, filled with opportunities to explore passions and pursue dreams that may have been put on hold during your working years.
-For many retirees, starting a business becomes an exciting way to stay active, generate additional income, and find fulfillment in their golden years.
+For many retirees, starting a business becomes an exciting way to stay active, generate additional income, and find fulfilment in their golden years.
 This article will explore the ins and outs of entrepreneurship in retirement, providing valuable insights and practical advice for those considering this rewarding path.

 Why Start a Business in Retirement?